Assessment of teaching skills

 The teaching demonstration

 The idea of a teaching demonstration is to illustrate how (in a pedagogically meaningful way) you would teach a given subject to a given target group of students.
 A teaching demonstration demonstrates such teaching that you want to show, i.e. what you perceive as good teaching.
-Note that "a teaching demonstration" is very different from "a demonstration lecture"!
+The applicant will give the teaching demonstration as if teaching an actual target audience, addressing and engaging the audience as they see fit.
+The applicant will give the teaching demonstration as if teaching an actual target audience, addressing and engaging the audience as they see fit.
+Note that "a teaching demonstration" is very different from "a scientific presentation"!
 Therefore, the idea is not to illustrate your own knowledge on the subject.
 Most typically, giving a scientific presentation cannot be considered as good teaching, or teaching at all.
 Try to focus on a combination of knowledge and skills for the students, and how you could include activating elements in the demonstration.
+The duration of the teaching demonstration is limited, and the idea is not to condense an entire lecture into a shorter period of time, but to provide a sample of a teaching session within a set time limit.
 The time is short, so a good design will help you.

 When assessing teaching skills of applicants applying for a position, it is recommended to give all applicants the same title for the teaching demonstration.
 Applicants for docentship choose their title individually.